rte-france/design-system-rte/.changeset/auto-designDocs-feat-storybook-border.md

   ## Changes

 - format code for consistency and readability across multiple components
-- ed a lot of storybook structure and cofig problem Addition of the borders page
+- fixed a lot of storybook structure and cofig problem Addition of the borders page